Download our virtual presentation held with suppliers on April 5, 2023.

 Vendors have until August 21, 2020 to complete and submit the Hospitality Product Catalogue “opt out” form listing the qualifying exclusive direct delivered products to be removed from the hospitality price list.
 Please email completed forms and any questions to LDB Vendor Relations at email@example.com

 Exclusive products removed from the Hospitality Product Catalogue and hospitality price list will not have any information made available to customers.
 Hospitality customers seeking product details and pricing information will need to contact the vendor directly for pricing information on exclusive products not listed in the hospitality price list and Hospitality Product Catalogue.

-To assist vendors in preparing shipments to our warehouses, the LDB has created an Inbound Shipment guide.
+To assist vendors in preparing shipments to our warehouses, the LDB has created an Inbound Shipment handbook.
 The handbook contains vital guidelines for all vendors, related to inbound shipments entering the LDB warehouses.
-Please follow the guidelines outlined in the handbook – they will be applied when product arrives to our warehouses.
+Please follow the guidelines outlined in the book – they will be applied when product arrives to our warehouses.

 In order to guarantee product quality for our customers, the Liquor Distribution Branch will adhere to the following guidelines when receiving and delivering perishable beverage alcohol products marked with expiry dates and best before dates: